 My boyfriend is Erick De Chavez, who I met at a London Pride (3rd July 2004).
-When I first saw him I was “wow who is that”… he just had these tiny little denim shorts, cute smile and amazing abs.
+When I first saw him I thought “wow who is that”… he just had these tiny little denim shorts, cute smile, amazing abs and quirky orange hair that matched his orange eyes.
 We started hanging out together, 1 month later we were boyfriends.
 Click Here to see the first photo I ever took of him at London Pride.

 My education after leaving Chewton Mendip Primary school, was at Wells Blue School, then to The Kings of Wessex School in Cheddar.
 After leaving high school, I took a 3 year National Diploma course in agricultural based business management at Cannington College, near Bridgwater.
 It was halfway through the course (1993) that I decided to invest a large proportion of my childhood savings into my first PC; this would help me with my studies and also help me learn more about computers.
 I remember my friends of that time laughing at me because I'd spent a lot of money on a computer system that I didn't know how to use.
 But unless I bought a computer and taught myself how to use it, I wouldn’t be where I am today.

 After getting my National Diploma I went